 Rule utility orderings are not given for cross-validations (see below).

-Another innovation incorporated in C5.0 is adaptive boosting, based on the work of Rob Schapire and Yoav Freund.
+Another powerful feature incorporated in C5.0 is adaptive boosting, based on the work of Rob Schapire and Yoav Freund.
 The idea is to generate several classifiers (either decision trees or rulesets) rather than just one.
 When a new case is to be classified, each classifier votes for its predicted class and the votes are counted to determine the final class.

 But how can we generate several classifiers from a single dataset?